PremModhaOfficial/notes/notes/observability.md

 > to a central system for processing and interpretation.

-> [!note] Definition (Personal)
+> [!Note] Definition (Personal)
 > how well can you reason about the internal states of a system by using its telemetric outputs

-### why it is needed?
+### Why it is needed?
-- 'Mordern' software architechure is become wery complex and has need of central entity for oprations
+- 'Modern' software architecture is become very complex and has need of central entity for operations
 - So you need to get the data in a central location to debug and damage control
-- the Service is very complex set of layers whorking with each other and influencing the layers above
+- The Service is very complex set of layers working with each other and influencing the layers above
   1. Business logic
   2. Application Logic
   3. Runtime